 - Finalization.
 A smart contract is considered finalized after assets have been unfrozen and all transactions have been confirmed.

 Example of a smart contract solution for vehicle insurance

 According to Capgemini, using smart contracts in the auto insurance industry could result in $21 billion in annual cost savings globally.
-This is thanks to benefits of using smart contracts in insurance such as process automation and reduced overhead in claims handling.
+This is thanks to the benefits of using smart contracts for insurance such as process automation and reduced overhead in claims handling.